danielgindi/SequelNet/README.md

 dg.Sql
 ======

 My SQL abstraction/generalization/protection layer.
+(Well, anyone is welcome to use and improve :-)

-Was separated for a framework that I wrote sometime deep in the past.
+This was separated from a framework that I wrote sometime deep in the past.
+Since I now use it in all kinds of projects, and give it to my friends and employees to work with, I decided to make this public.
+Enjoy :-)

 The use is pretty straight-forward.
 To supply a default connector, add a dg.Sql.Connector key in the appSettings of web.config.
 Like this: